Ra's al Ghul: Athanasia al Ghul

 Athanasia al Ghul is a character featured in the Injustice 2 prequel comics and does not appear in the Prime Earth continuity.
-She is the daughter of Bruce Wayne and Talia al Ghul, sister of Damian Wayne and granddaughter of Ra's al Ghul.
-Athanasia is the secret daughter of Talia and Bruce and raised by Talia without Bruce or even Damian's knowledge.
+She is the daughter of Bruce Wayne and Talia al Ghul, sister of Damian Wayne, and granddaughter of Ra's al Ghul.
+Athanasia is the secret daughter of Talia and Bruce and raised by Talia without Bruce's or even Damian's knowledge.
 While Talia allowed Damian to become a hero and work with his father for a time, Talia kept Athanasia a secret from her father and raised her as a member of the League of Assassins.
-Athanasia is first seen beside her mother Talia breaking her brother Damian out of prison.
-She is insulted by Damian's apparent rudeness and wants him to say please before letting him out.
-When Warden Dan Turpin tries to arrest them she kills him and the guards.
-While exiting the building Damian tells his mother to control her 'servant', Athanasia, who then assaults him.
-It is only then that Talia reveals Athanasia is Damian's sister and the "Daughter of the Bat".
-After the fall of Superman's regime Athanasia and the rest of the League come out of hiding.
-She works alongside her mother and grandfather in a scheme to reclaim the Earth from humans who were destroying it.
-During a fight with Batman in their secret base in the Amazon Rainforest Athanasia was seemingly killed when El Diablo exploded and Athanasia wasn't shielded from the blast.
-She later appeared again alongside her grandfather in Gorilla City as King Solovar's guests.